CletBoudehenn/Sonar_Arduino/README.md

 ### Description :

-1. [Statistical Method] which implements and evaluates the different functions related to the statistical resolution of the problem.
+1. [statistical_method] this method implements and evaluates the different functions related to the statistical resolution of the problem.
-2. [SVM_LOF method] which implements and evaluates several atrificial intelligence methods (via python's scikit-learn module) to determine the presence or absence of decoys.
+2. [SVM_LOF_method] this method implements and evaluates (via svm or lof based on sklearn libaray) to detect jamming or spoofing
-3. [Script_final method] which contains the "ready to use" version of these two types of scripts
+3. [real_time_detection] this script contains the "ready to use" realease of these two types of scripts

 To execute le script, you can use the command :